hacmia/simp-ddb/README.md

 # About SimpDDB

+<p>I found of DyanmoDB's rich features offered, my usage boiled down to a handful of operations and for the most part did not need most of what is there to offer.
+I also feel DynamoDB is a wonderful service, however, I also wanted to offer a simpler way of executing DynamoDB's operations.
+And with this the simpDDB was born.</p>
-A simple DynamoDB wrapper module.
-Targeted for people who are just want to do simple stuff, in a simple way on DynamoDB.
+<p>SimpDDB is targeted for DynamoDB newbies or for those who just want to peform simple operations in a simple way.
+This doesn't rule out that the features not here do not matter, it's just not simple.</p>

-<br><br>
-## What you should know...
+## Main Features
+* Intended so a JavaScript caveperson can use it - A little bit of JSON knowledge is all you need
+* Intended for a very basic set of DynamoDB operations
+  * get - key + sort will return one object
+  * put - will overwrite the item with a new item
+  * del - will delete the item. key + sort is required, any other attributes are ignored and will not affect the operation
+  * query - uses key condition experession "begins_with", key + sort is required, any other attributes are ignored and will not affect the operation.
+  * batch - processes in batches of 25, if a batch fails only the requests in that batch group fail.
+* Intended to bring a smile

+## Other info
-All ddb tables must have a composite key of "key" as the primary and "sort" as the sort key.
+* All ddb tables must have "key" and "sort" as the composite key.
-<br><br><br>
+* All item attributes are inserted as strings into ddb.
+* Currently no other DynamoDB features are supported.

-# How to use this
+# How to use SimpDDB

 ## Require it
 ```javascript
 const SimpDDB = require("simp-ddb");
 ```

-## Mandatory fields
+## Gotta have these
 ```javascript
 const TableName = "YOUR_TABLE_NAME";
 const region = "us-east-1";